Crash on U.S. 10 results in non-life-threatening injuries

 PERE MARQUETTE TWP. — A crash occurred on U.S. 10 near Wendy’s involving a moped and SUV Sunday morning.

-The moped was exiting the Wendy's driveway and the woman driving the SUV was heading east on U.S. 10, Stevens said.
+The moped was exiting the Wendy’s driveway and a 69-year-old Ludington woman driving the SUV was heading east on U.S. 10, Stevens said.

 State police arrived at approximately 9:30 a.m.